German Discovery – Challenges Ichthyosaur Extinction Theory

 A Model of a Typical Ichthyosaur

 Affected by at least 3 major extinction events

 Picture Credit: Everything Dinosaur

-However, scientists have identified at least three major extinctions that have affected the Ichthyosaur Order.
-Although the fossil record is far from complete, it is believed that the Ichthyosaurs were subjected to the first mass extinction around 200 million years ago as the Triassic gave way to the Jurassic.
-The second mass extinction took place as the Jurassic gave way to the Cretaceous around 145 million years ago, where factors such as climate change reduced the number of highly specialised Ichthyosaurs surviving into the latter part of the Mesozoic.
-The third major extinction event for the Ichthyosaur Order took place around 90 million years ago during the Late Cretaceous.
-The Ichthyosaurs did not survive to the very end of the Mesozoic.
+However, scientists have identified at least three major extinctions that have affected the ichthyosaur Order.
+Although the fossil record is far from complete, it is believed that the ichthyosaurs were subjected to the first mass extinction around 200 million years ago as the Triassic gave way to the Jurassic.
+The second mass extinction took place as the Jurassic gave way to the Cretaceous around 145 million years ago, where factors such as climate change reduced the number of highly specialised ichthyosaurs surviving into the latter part of the Mesozoic.
+The third major extinction event for the ichthyosaur Order took place around 90 million years ago during the Late Cretaceous.
+The Iichthyosaurs did not survive to the very end of the Mesozoic.

 A Table Showing the Approximate Dates of Ichthyosaur Major Extinction Events